CAFAudit/audit-service-deploy/README.md

 <table><img src=./images/audit_service_deploy.jpg /></table>

 **Elasticsearch**
 [Elasticsearch](https://www.elastic.co/products/elasticsearch) is a search engine based on [Lucene](https://lucene.apache.org/core/).
-It provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.
+It provides a distributed, multi-tenant capable full-text search engine with an HTTP web interface and schema-free JSON documents.
 Elasticsearch is developed in Java and is released as open source under the terms of the Apache License.

 ### Usage